Sundar Pichai: Career

 Pichai worked in engineering and product management at Applied Materials and in management consulting at McKinsey & Company.
 Pichai joined Google in 2004, where he led the product management and innovation efforts for a suite of Google's client software products, including Google Chrome and ChromeOS, as well as being largely responsible for Google Drive.
 He went on to oversee the development of other applications such as Gmail and Google Maps.
 On November 19, 2009, Pichai gave a demonstration of ChromeOS; the Chromebook was released for trial and testing in 2011, and released to the public in 2012.
 On May 20, 2010, he announced the open-sourcing of the new video codec VP8 by Google and introduced the new video format, WebM.
+Pichai served on Jive Software's board of directors from April 2011 to July 2013.

 On March 13, 2013, Pichai added Android to the list of Google products that he oversaw.
 Android was formerly managed by Andy Rubin.
-He was a director of Jive Software from April 2011 to July 30, 2013.
-Pichai was selected to become the next CEO of Google on August 10, 2015 after previously being appointed Product Chief by CEO, Larry Page.
+Pichai was selected to become the next CEO of Google on August 10, 2015, after previously being appointed Product Chief by CEO, Larry Page.
 On October 24, 2015, he stepped into the new position at the completion of the formation of Alphabet Inc., the new holding company for the Google company family.

 Pichai had been suggested as a contender for Microsoft's CEO in 2014, a position that was eventually given to Satya Nadella.

-In August 2017, Pichai drew publicity for firing a Google employee who wrote a ten-page manifesto criticizing the company's diversity policies.
+In August 2017, Pichai drew publicity for firing a Google employee who wrote a ten-page manifesto criticizing the company's pro-diversity policies.

-In December 2017, Pichai was a speaker at the World Internet Conference in China, where he stated that "a lot of work Google does is to help Chinese companies.
-There are many small and medium-sized businesses in China who take advantage of Google to get their products to many other countries outside of China."

-In December 2019, Pichai became the CEO of Alphabet Inc.

-U.S. Congressional testimony

-On December 11, 2018, Sundar Pichai was questioned by the U.S. House Judiciary Committee on a range of Google-related issues such as possible political bias on Google's platforms, the company's alleged plans for a "censored search app" in China, and its privacy practices.
-In response, Pichai informed the committee that Google employees cannot influence search results.
+On December 11, 2018, Sundar Pichai was questioned by the United States House Judiciary Committee on a range of Google-related issues such as possible political bias on Google's platforms, the company's alleged plans for a "censored search app" in China, and its privacy practices.
+In response, Pichai told the committee that Google employees cannot influence search results.
 He also stated that Google users can opt out of having their data collected and that "there are no current plans for a censored search engine" in China.

-In October 2020, the United States Senate Committee on Commerce, Science, and Transportation unanimously voted in favor of, and on a bipartisan basis, to subpoena Pichai, along with Facebook (today Meta) CEO Mark Zuckerberg and then Twitter CEO Jack Dorsey, to testify before the committee in response to lawmakers' concerns over the technology industry's exemption from Section 230 of the Communications Decency Act of 1934.
+In December 2019, Pichai became the CEO of Alphabet Inc. His compensation from the company topped $200 million in 2022, which many employees criticized in light of large scale layoffs that Google undertook in 2023.

+In April 2024, after 28 Google employees were fired for protesting against Project Nimbus, Pichai stated that the office is not a place "to fight over disruptive issues or debate politics", and warned against using the company "as a personal platform".

 Awards and recognition

+Pichai was included in Time's annual list of the 100 most influential people in 2016 and 2020.
+He was also included in the Time 100 AI list in 2024.
+He was awarded the 2021 Asia Game Changer Award by the Asia Society.

-In 2022, Pichai received the Padma Bhushan from the Government of India, its third-highest civilian award.
+In 2022, Pichai received the Padma Bhushan in the category of Trade and Industry from the Government of India, the country's third-highest civilian award.